 There are several types of custody arrangements that separated or divorced parents can enter into: Sole, Joint, Shared, Parallel, and Split.

-Let’s take a closer look at joint custody.
+Let’s take a closer look at joint custody in Ontario.

 Joint Custody gives both parents full decision-making authority and responsibility in all areas respecting the child.
 Essentially what that means is that major decisions regarding the child’s health, education, and well-being are made together.
 Small, every day decisions, such as the decision to give a child medicine for a cold, or figuring out his or her Grade 6 speech topic, do not require consultation with the other parent.